 Census results shape the future of communities, as census data informs how billions of dollars in federal funds are distributed for health clinics.
 Census results shape the future of communities, as census data informs how billions of dollars in federal funds are distributed for health clinics, school lunch programs, disaster recovery initiatives, and other critical programs and services for the next 10 years.
-It is critical that every household in our region and Commonwealth complete their census form.
+This is why it is critical that every household in our region and Commonwealth complete their census form.

 Under Title 13, the Census Bureau cannot release any identifiable information about you, your home, or your business, even to law enforcement agencies.
 The law ensures that your private data is protected and that your answers cannot be used against you by any government agency or court.
 The answers you provide are used only to produce statistics.
 You are kept anonymous: The Census Bureau is not permitted to publicly release your responses in any way that could identify you or anyone else in your home.